£26.00 Standard £56.00 Deluxe

 Having said I like the 3D minis there are a couple of cardboard components that are disappointing (to use the most appropriate, positive and careful word I can think of).The player's start with an engine board that has two carriages in which they carry their resources.

 These boards are thin but do the job so no complaints, however, along the way players can complete their train with up to three new carriages (also separate boards) and these boards do not couple up to either the Train or other carriages - the artwork is fine but for some reason the boards don't match up.
 Of course this makes no difference to the game play but it shows a minor laziness in either the printing department or quality control.

-To be completely fair to player and publisher, they are poor.
+To be completely fair to player and publisher, they are quite poor in print, design and clarity.
 If you look very, very carefully at them you will see that there are train lines on them: some of these lines go directly into the tunnel, some go in at an angle, some come out the sides, all require you to waste time searching for the correct one.
-For our games when a tunnel is needed we just place a Tunnel Tile without checking it, a tunnel is a tunnel is a tunnel!
+For our games when a tunnel is needed we place any Tunnel Tile without checking it to keep the game flowing.
+After all, a tunnel is a tunnel is a tunnel!

 The board is made up of several printed components.
 The lower half shows the East and West coasts and the game's objective requires the joining up of these two coasts by an inter-linking series of Railway Lines, Telegraph Poles and Stations.